Michael Bluejay's

 So you've learned the basics: Uphill = shift down, Downhill = shift up.
 But you have an 18-speed bike and you're wondering which shifter to use, the left one or the right one?

-The answer depends on how much change you need.
-If you need a big change, use your left shifter.
+It’s easy: If you need a big change, use your left shifter.
 If you need a small change, use the right one.
-As you ride you'll get a feel for whether you need a big change or a small change.
+As you ride you’ll get a feel for whether you need a big change or a small change.

-Another thing: Try to keep the chain in a sort-of straight line between the front and rear sets, rather than going at an angle from left to right.
-For example, in the very lowest gear the chain will be all the way on the left on both sets.
-In the very highest gear the chain will be all the way on the right.
-What you don't want to do is to use the left-hand ring in the front and the right-hand ring in the back, which makes the chain go diagonally -- that stretches the chain and wears it out.
-You also don't want to use the right-hand ring in the front and the left-hand ring in the back.
-Same thing.
+In the very highest gear, the chain will be all the way on the right.
+That’s fine.
+What you don’t want to do is to use the left-most ring in the front and the right-most ring in the back, making the chain go diagonally.
+That stretches the chain and wears it out.

-If you're in the easiest gear (left-hand on both rings) and you need to upshift, and you've moved the chain on the rear set to the middle, and that's not enough and you still need to upshift, don't keep shifting the rear set.
-Instead, shift the front set from the left to the middle (1 to 2).
-That keeps your chain nice and straight.
+Let’s say you’re in the easiest gear (left-hand on both rings) and you need to upshift, so you move the chain on the rear set to the middle.
+That’s not enough for you and you want to upshift some more.

 Let's have another look at our gearing chart.
 The green boxes are the combinations you'll use, and the gray ones are the combos you'll avoid.